-Figure 23.12: Splitting up the name at every underscore () and using the sample ID and gene name for grouping.
+Figure 23.13: Splitting up the name at every underscore (\) and using the date and analysis position for grouping.

 - Number of sequences.
 The number of sequences chosen in the first step. - Number of groups.
 The number of groups that would be produced when you proceed with the current settings.